Learn how to assign accurate positions to WingtraOne flight images, including PPK correction data.

 - Warnings - in case of issue or bad results during or after the processing the message will appear in this box

-For more deep insight into possible errors and warnings in WingtraHub check out the article dedicated to this subject.
+For a more deep insight into possible errors and warnings in WingtraHub check out the article dedicated to this subject.

 To learn more about how to use output data from the geotagging process, please refer to the Image post-processing software article.